Last updated: 07/09/2025

 To enter Japan as a U.S. citizen or permanent resident, you’ll need:

-Japan has an excellent healthcare system with high-quality hospitals and clinics.
-However, medical care for foreign travelers can be expensive, and many hospitals require upfront payment.
+Japan’s healthcare system is highly regarded internationally for its high-quality hospitals and clinics.
+However, medical care for foreign travelers can be expensive if you don’t have insurance.
 Additionally, some medical facilities may have limited English-speaking staff.
 Travel medical insurance ensures access to care without financial strain and can also cover medical evacuation if needed.

 Squaremouth's destination information is free and available for use within your reporting.